mrgrunebaum-hm/theoreticalcs/README.md

-# Intermediate CS
+# Theoretical CS

-**Intermediate CS** builds on foundational programming concepts covered in the introductory classes.
-This course prepares students to quickly and confidently translate their programming skills from one language to another.
-Students will also learn how to design and organize complex programming projects.
-Topics include using the terminal, object oriented programming techniques, functional programming techniques, and data structures.
-Readings explore the socio-political impacts of technology on the world.
-This course is taught in Scala.
+**Theoretical Computer Science** provides students with an overview of the theoretical underpinnings of computer science, as well as the skills necessary to pursue further research on their own.
+This course focuses on how  abstractions of real-world situations lead to algorithms and mathematical proofs of correctness and efficiency.
+Students gain a nuanced understanding of the questions “What is a computer, and what can it do?” through the study of theoretical models of computing.
+Readings provide insight into the image of computer science in broader contexts, including current events articles, science fiction, and research publications.

-The course website can be found [here](https://lee-edu.github.io/intermediatecs).
+The course website can be found [here](https://lee-edu.github.io/theoreticalcs).